How To Sleep After Cervical Neck Surgery

-Make sure your neck is straight, then lift yourself by pushing the upper half of your body using your elbow.
+Try not to move your head too harshly as you lift yourself by pushing the upper half of your body using your elbow.
 Move your feet simultaneously to step on the floor while lifting yourself slowly to sit up straight.

 If you get up with soreness or any form of pain within the neck region, you can take over-the-counter medication for pain management.
 One such recommended drug is acetaminophen and Tylenol.